TIBCOSoftware/snappydata/docs/reference/sql_reference/create-index.md

 The maximum number of columns for an index key in SnappyData is 16.
 An index name cannot exceed 128 characters.
 A column must not be named more than once in a single CREATE INDEX statement.
 Different indexes can name the same column, however.

 SnappyData does not support creating an index on a column of datatype BLOB, CLOB, or LONG VARCHAR FOR BIT DATA.
 Indexes are supported for LONG VARCHAR columns.

-For HDFS-persistent tables, SnappyData creates and maintains indexes only for the in-memory, operational data set of the table.
-Because queries that access HDFS data do not use in-memory indexes, these queries should reference a primary key for performance reasons.
-Non primary key-based queries require a full table scan, which can lead to poor performance when accessing HDFS data.

 SnappyData can use indexes to improve the performance of data manipulation statements.
 In addition, UNIQUE indexes provide a form of data integrity checking.
 However, the UNIQUE constraint only applies to the local member's data and not globally in the whole table.
 To enforce a unique index globally for a partitioned table, use the <a href="ref-create-global-hash-index.html#reference_B5512145CAC34AB08B245970E29E02FA" class="xref" title="Creates an index that contains unique values across all of the members that host a partitioned table&#39;s data.">CREATE GLOBAL HASH INDEX</a> statement.